-RADA accept 32 students on to the Foundation in Acting programme each year.
+RADA accept 32 students on to the Foundation Course in Acting each year.

 10. After I’ve sent in my application, how long will it take to hear back from you?

-PLEASE NOTE: Applicants wanting to apply for the reduced rate audition fee should ensure that they allow plenty of time (or use special delivery) before the 16 December 2016 deadline to ensure receipt prior to RADA’s Christmas closing.
+PLEASE NOTE: Applicants wanting to apply for the reduced rate audition fee should ensure that they allow plenty of time (or use special delivery) before the yearly deadline (dates for 2018-2019 entry TBC) to ensure receipt prior to RADA’s Christmas closing.
 Applications received after the deadline will be charged the full application fee.

 11. If I do not attend my audition will my application fee be refunded?